Three Mistakes INTPs Make in Relationships (and How to Avoid Them!)

 As an INTP you have countless gifts and strengths in a relationship.
 This article is focusing on common weaknesses, but it certainly doesn’t mean that’s all you have to offer.
 In fact, you might not struggle with these things!
 Don’t let yourself get frustrated with your weaknesses – work on them, yes, but also remember your many strengths.
 INTPs like you are often creative, imaginative, ingenious, thought-provoking, and open-minded.
 You can show your partner new ways of seeing the world and solving problems!
 Take heart and be encouraged.
 None of these possible mistakes are a recipe for relationship failure, especially if you work to solve them.

-If you’d like to find out more about your INTP personality type, be sure to check out Joel and Antonia’s INTP personality course!
+If you’d like to find out more about your INTP personality type, be sure to check out Joel and Antonia’s INTP personality Owners Manual!

 Do You Want to Know How Your Personality Interacts With Other Types